 About Media Richness Theory

-With so many different forms of communication available in the 21st century, where does the use of visual media fit in the spectrum of other forms of communication?
+With so many different forms of communication in our current environment, where does the use of visual media fit in the spectrum of other forms of communication?
 Why would an author choose to use visual media as an element of a message?
 For what purpose or advantage?

 The research into this question is extensive.
 Media Richness Theory (Daft & Lengel, 1986), attempts to classify various forms of communication media according to their inherent affordances to convey complex information.
 Each communication medium has more or less ability to: